krrrr0/krrrr0/README.md

 ## 🥰 Thanks for visiting my github profile!
-💕 I'm a junior dev who loves python!
+💕 I'm a student/developer who loves python!
 I spend most of my time in studying. 📚
 💬 If you want to ask me about something, or just want to say hi, always feel free to contact me via my email 😉

 ### My Links